 The Resource Request portlet allows the guest or anonymous user to execute resource requests.
-For example, you could set up a resource request that allows a user to register (which adds an Identity Vault) upon a completed and approved workflow.
+For example, you could set up a resource request that allows a user to self-register upon a completed and approved workflow.

 14.2 Configuring the Resource Request Portlet